MagiC: Modern Windows

 MagiC-PC is fast but unsupported on newer versions of Windows.
 It does still work but may cause problems (hangs) when trying to shut down the Atari session itself (pausing the emulation and then closing it is possible as work-around).
 It can help to change the original "Shutdown" program that comes with MagiC (and is ending an Atari session) for a different one.
 Restarting a session is then done using the "MagiC" menu bar under Windows.
 Installing Magic-PC on a USB flash drive is also possible, so the emulation environment can be used on computers under Windows 7 and higher.

 An alternative to MagiC-PC is Hatari, especially under other free operating systems like Linux.
 Because the program is written in plain C, using SDL libs and in part UAE (emulator) for multimedia and hardware, it requires quite performant processors (over 1 GHz for Atari ST/STE emulation, over 2 GHz for Atari Falcon emulation).
 For faster program execution the machine should be at least of the Pentium 4 or Athlon XP class respectively.

-AtariX for macOS Intel-Macs
+AtariX for mac OS Intel-Macs

 The successor to MagiC-Mac X on the Apple platform is AtariX, also coded by Andreas Kromke.
 It has also been released under GPL v3 lately.
 The software integrates in part the Musashi 68k emulator written in plain C. AtariX is not as optimised as its predecessor once was, but the code written in C makes it more portable.
-Thus it will not reach the emulation speeds the former software had, but AtariX is aimed to run under more modern macOS (up to version 10.13 "High Sierra" at least), and Intel-only Mac systems with more performant processors.
+Thus it will not reach the emulation speeds the former software had, but AtariX is aimed to run under more modern mac OS (up to version 10.13 "High Sierra" at least), and Intel-only Mac systems with more performant processors.